← All workflows

 • Establishes institutional credibility with mission, expertise, and prior filings

-• Articulates concrete non-party impacts and stakeholder consequences
+• Articulates concrete non-party impacts on constituencies and systems

 • Embeds FRAP 29 and Supreme Court Rule 37 disclosure guardrails